aydinbulut/slim-skeleton-api/README.md

 * You must have Docker desktop application
 * Ensure `logs/` is web writable.

-After that, open `http://localhost` in your browser or with a aPI client application like Postman.
+After that, open `http://localhost` in your browser or with an API client application like Postman.

 That's it!
 Now go build something cool.